 Right now there is a paradigm shift happening in web design.
-It’s gaining traction but it’s going to take the leadership of designers and developers the world over to nudge the rest of the web in the right direction.
+It’s gaining traction, but it’s going to take the leadership of designers and developers some effort to nudge the rest of the web in the right direction.
 What direction is that?

 Of course, we’ve talked about this before.
 The most recent example being in early May when we published a post calling on designers and developers everywhere to Stop Building Websites and Start Building Smart Sites.

-I’d like for you to think of this post as a series of talking points that you can use with your clients, boss, manager or other developers/designers.
-Something you can use to craft concise yet convincing two minute pitches on why pageless design is a smart choice and a better direction for the web in general.
+Think of this post as a series of talking points that you can use with your clients, boss, manager or other developers/designers.
+Something you can use to craft concise yet convincing two-minute pitches on why pageless design is a better direction for the web in general.